 7.1.5 All Medical Officers will have their annual leave entitlement debited by the number of working days between Christmas Day and New Year's Day inclusive when there is a compulsory closure of Government establishments over the Christmas/New Year period.

 7.2 Family Leave

-7.2.1 The provisions of the Family Leave Award - Queensland Public Sector (including special responsibility leave) apply.
+7.2.1 The provisions of the Family Leave (Queensland Public Sector) Award - State 2012 (including carer's leave) apply.

 The entitlements to family leave include: